Sclerotinia Facts

 Variety Selection

-• No variety is completely resistant to white mold, particularly under severe disease pressure, but differences in tolerance exist among varieties.
+• No variety is completely resistant to white mould, particularly under severe disease pressure, but differences in tolerance exist among varieties.

-• Pioneer®brand soybean varieties are rated on a scale of 1 to 9 (9 = most tolerant) for genetic tolerance to white mold.
+• Pioneer®brand soybean varieties are rated on a scale of 1 to 9 (9 = most tolerant) for genetic tolerance to white mould.

 • Ratings are determined by analyzing data from multiple locations and evaluating infection development rate as well as the extent of damage caused by the pathogen.

-• Selecting varieties with high tolerance ratings is a good management practice in locations that often encounter white mold.
+• Selecting varieties with high tolerance ratings is a good management practice in locations that often encounter white mould.
 Consult your Pioneer sales professional for help selecting suitable varieties for your farm.

 Production Practices

-• Early planting, narrow row width and high plant populations encourage early canopy formation and white mold risk.
+• Early planting, narrow row width and high plant populations encourage early canopy formation and white mould risk.
 These practices also increase yield.

-• Abandoning practices that increase yield most years to reduce white mold (which does not occur every year) may not be a favorable economic trade-off.
+• Abandoning practices that increase yield most years to reduce white mould (which does not occur every year) may not be a favorable economic trade-off.

 High density canopies with cool and moist conditions favor disease development.